-Resolution- A special order of the City Council, which has a subordinate legal standing than an ordinance.
+Resolution- A special order approved by the City Council, which has a subordinate legal standing compared to an ordinance.

-Revised Budget- Adopted plus/minus any adjustments throughout the year that are approved by Council action.
+Revised Budget- Adopted plus/minus any adjustments throughout the year that are approved by City Council action or administratively authorized.

 Salaries and Benefits- The set of all City-related operating costs for personnel (e.g., salaries, wages, retirement, health, dental, etc.).